Buying a first home: 7 steps to follow

 6. Make your offer

-The following are the main steps in applying for a mortgage.
-Your advisor will explain each one in detail at your first meeting and is there to support you throughout your home buying experience.
+Finally, here are the main steps of a mortgage loan application.
+Your advisor will explain each of those steps in more detail and will support you throughout the process of buying a house.

 - Offer to purchase